-The range of eating options is staggering in Little Saigon, a Vietnamese wonderland that spans four towns in Orange County: Garden Grove, Westminster, Fountain Valley and Santa Ana.
-Despite my dozens of trips to the area, there are always new surprises.
+The range of eating options is staggering in Little Saigon, a Vietnamese wonderland that spans four Orange County towns: Garden Grove, Westminster, Fountain Valley and Santa Ana.
+Despite dozens of trips to the area, there are always new surprises.
 The depth and breadth in these interwoven neighborhoods continues to astound me, and driving down streets like Brookhurst, Bolsa and Westminster makes it increasingly clear that there are still plenty of restaurants to explore.
-For now, here are my 16 favorite Vietnamese restaurants in Little Saigon.
+Learn about 16 of my favorite Vietnamese restaurants in Little Saigon.

 View Little Saigon Restaurants in a larger map

 Numbered establishments on the map correspond to information below for easy reference.
 Establishments also appear in alphabetical order instead of in order of preference.

 The spot that nem nuong built has been located in Little Saigon since 1996.
 In a show of marketing prowess, the Dang family installed an exhibition window in the Mall of Fortune hallway, so potential customers can see women constructing pork meatball spring rolls (Nem Nuong Cuon).
 The rolls are indeed definitive, complete with char-grilled pork meatballs, crunchy wonton piping, Romaine lettuce, julienne cucumber, carrot and daikon, mint leaves and “house special sauce.”
 Customers can also order plenty of other Vietnamese dishes surrounded by mammoth flower bouquets and decorative horse paintings.

 MUST ORDER DISHES: Nem Nuong Cuon, Chao Tom Cuon, Mien Xao Tom Cua

 2. Brodard Chateau: